mattbloomfield/datastar-merch/README.md

 Starting in the `index.twig` file you'll see it's a relatively simple site.

+### Search

 Look in the `_components/search-bar-nav-item.twig` and `_datastar/product-listing.twig` to get an idea of how the search functionality works.

+### Cart

 The cart functionality is a bit more complex.
 Look in the `_components/cart-nav-item.twig` and `_datastar/update-cart.twig` to see how it works.

-The _datastar/update-cart.twig file is where the logic happens and then it loads `_components/cart-contents.twig` to display the cart.
+The _datastar/update-cart.twig file is where the logic happens, and then it loads `_components/cart-contents.twig` to display the cart.

 The cart is also used on product pages, found in `_channels/products/product.twig`.

+### Using Local Storage

+Datastar makes it easy to persist data between page loads.
+This site uses local storage to keep track of the cart.

+You can find that by searching globally for `data-persist`, which tells datastar which signals to store, as well as `data-on-load` which loads the cart on page load